nightroman/FarNet/FSharpFar/README.md

 FSharpFar requires .NET Framework 4.5+.

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)

+In other words, all you need is the proper .NET and module.
+F# does not have to be installed, it comes with the package.

 MSBuild 14 (12) is only used for processing .fsproj files.
 It is present if Visual Studio 2015 (2013) is installed.